Confidential Legal Memorandum

 • Turned Philadelphia's most blighted corridor into a national destination

-• Backed every project with personal conviction and capital
+• Backed every project with our personal conviction and capital

-The Ask: Mortgage restructuring at a discount to provide a 5-year runway.
-This preserves value for all stakeholders and positions the property for its full potential once litigation resolves.
+What We Need: Mortgage restructuring at a discount to provide a 5-year runway.
+This preserves value for all stakeholders and positions the property for its full potential once our litigation resolves.

 Appendix